dreamcatcher-tech/network/website/nfas/Requests/06 Interblock.md

 1. Provides a persistent data store that cannot, reasonably, be deleted or corrupted without compromising multiple nodes.
 1. Provides a method for users to interact with the system in a manner that may be anonymous, but nevertheless in which key holders can prove ownership/identification on the network.
 1. Provides a computing surface on which others can write and run Apps without centralised permission, but with permission of the user running the Apps.
+1. Provides the option for privacy at rest through encryption, and enforces encryption in transit.
+1. Allows for the creation of groups and the control of membership of a group through the governance agreed by that group.
+Within a group, privacy is ensured through an effective 'walled garden', where only those in a group have visibility of that group's chains', access to the discovery of those chains and the locations of nodes in use by that group.
+This effectively limits network traffic analysis to within a group.
+1. Provides the option of joining a public group where membership is not controlled, and therefore network traffic analysis may be carried out (although the option remains to encrypt at rest and traffic is always encrypted.)

 ## Tactical Intent